jumpstarter-dev/jumpstarter/python/docs/source/introduction/exporters.md

 ## Running an Exporter

-To run an Exporter on a host system, you must have Python >= 3.11 installed and the required driver packages installed locally.
+To run an Exporter on a host system, you must have Python {{requires_python}} installed and the required driver packages installed locally.

 Exporters can be run in a privileged container or as a systemd daemon.
 It is